 Ah, the agony and the ecstasy of a beauty routine in isolation.
-Gel nails have been prized from their beds, and are starting to regain some rigid permanance.
+Gels have been prized from their beds and nails are starting to regain some strength.
 Unwanted hair has assumed its natural position, jubilant it won’t meet a wax strip for a while.
 And on account of the recent and forthcoming sunshine, skin that’s been cloaked under tights and trousers is set to make an appearance, whether you’re outdoors or in.
-If the latter - nod, find the nearest window, and stick something - anything! - out of it and say you too, have seen the ‘indoorphins’ memes circulating social media (a portmanteau of indoor and endorphins, of course).
+If the latter - nod, find the nearest window, and stick something - anything! - out of it and say you too have seen the ‘indoorphins’ memes circulating social media (a portmanteau of indoor and endorphins, of course).

-Yes, we hear your justification, that there’s no-one around to see you, so none of this really matters, but practicing self-care via body-care proves instrumental in locating lost mojos.
+Yes, we hear your justification that there’s no-one around to see you, so none of this really matters, but practicing self-care via body-care is instrumental in locating lost mojos.
 And while we don’t need lockdown to remind us that the idea of being summer body ready is indeed defunct, there’s never been a better time to prove it.

 Forget the face bit.
 It’s just as good for your body.
 Made from Japanese leaves and bamboo (seriously), it works to gently smooth and polish skin, and has natural antibacterial properties too.

 This sings of the seaside.
 So salty and fresh - a consolation prize that your day trip to Whistable was cancelled.
 On contact with skin, it melts into a silky foam that makes scrubbing a pleasure.

 Rich and decadent, it’s everything life at present, is not.
 It smells like a spa, sinks in quick, and gives a nice glow.
 Oh and it claims to firm sagging skin after four weeks of use.
 Just as well after all this sedentary nothingness.